geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Well, it does do something concretely pretty stupid.
 And I remember this bug in the old linearizer.
 And it's hard to even think about how we want to beat it.
 But like the biases.
 So the biases are loaded before the ranges and then added after the ranges.
 So you just have you just waste your registers, basically.

 ##### **Chenyu** [[00:11:59](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=719)]
 Yeah, I think it's something like that.
 Because previously, I tried to remove block reorder.
 And that caused some other issue.
-Onyx model won't compile.
+ONNX model won't compile.
 I think for now it's fine just because we removed that model from benchmark.
 I don't know if we currently run that model.
 That they're wrong or not.
 Yeah.
 Yeah.
 So I will see.
 So the good thing is this time is not image value pack.
 So all the image stuff looks fine.
 So something else.
 Great.
 Yeah.
 Yeah.
-Because Karma really wants to upgrade.
+Because Comma really wants to upgrade.
 So they can use they can benefit from all the USB stuff.

 ##### **Nimlgen** [[00:12:47](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=767)]
 Yeah.